Intramural Funding Opportunities

 - President's Awards

-- These awards recognize faculty for obtaining high-impact publications and external grant funding as well as non-academic achievements.
-They include Awards for Excellence in Peer-Reviewed Publication, Transformational Research, Research and Other Academic Achievements.
+- These awards recognize faculty for high-impact research, education, publications and external grant funding.
+They include Awards for Excellence in Peer-Reviewed Publication, Transformational Research, Research, Education and Other Academic Achievements.

 - Career Cornerstone Awards